DianaBohorquezT/AzureProjects/StorageFirewall/README.md

 A group that contains several policy definitions.
 For instance, if you want to use both of the policies mentioned above at the same time you can create a Policy Initiative that contains both in order to group them together.

-With the policy initiative we will also be able to create the whole list of IPs that we will like to whitelist on the firewall since we can call several instances of the same policy definition (one per IP or address range that you will like to include).
+With the policy initiative we will also be able to create the whole list of IPs that we would like to whitelist on the firewall since we can call several instances of the same policy definition (one per IP or address range that you will like to include).
 Here is the docs on how to create one:

 https://docs.microsoft.com/en-us/azure/governance/policy/tutorials/create-and-manage#create-and-assign-an-initiative-definition

 ## Policy Assignment

-Create a new assignment of the policy to choose which resources will be enforced to use the policy: you can choose either the whole susbscription or an specific resource group.
+Create a new assignment of the policy to choose which resources will be enforced to use the policy: you can choose either the whole subscription or a specific resource group.
 You can choose to assign individual policies or policy initiative definitions depending on your needs.
 Refer to this documentation as well to create a policy assignment:

 https://docs.microsoft.com/en-us/azure/governance/policy/tutorials/create-and-manage#create-and-assign-an-initiative-definition